-This summer, we launched a major joint initiative with the President George W. Bush Institute.
-The Initiative on Economic Growth will combine the nationally acclaimed research expertise of SMU’s economics faculty with the Bush Institute's outreach and strength in the world of economic policy makers.
-Our objective is to provide a consequential and credible non-partisan voice on policy issues such as globalization, international trade, competitiveness of the U.S. economy, immigration, and domestic economic policies that promote economic growth.
-The Initiative will support research on these topics at SMU through fellowships for doctoral students and national publicity of our academic research output.
-A visiting fellows program will bring nationally prominent experts in the domain of economic policy to SMU.
+Under Dr. Roy’s guidance, the Department has excelled.
+Notably, Dr. Roy helped launch a major joint initiative with the President George W. Bush Institute.
+The Initiative on Economic Growth combines the nationally acclaimed research expertise of SMU’s economics faculty with the Bush Institute's outreach and strength in the world of economic policy makers.
+The objective of the initiative is to provide a consequential and credible non-partisan voice on policy issues such as globalization, international trade, competitiveness of the U.S. economy, immigration, and domestic economic policies that promote economic growth.
+The Initiative also supports research on these topics at SMU through fellowships for doctoral students, research funds for faculty, and national publicity of our academic research output.
+A visiting fellows program brings nationally prominent experts in the domain of economic policy to SMU.

-Economics continues to be the most popular major within Dedman College (and the second most popular major in the entire university).
-In 2017-18, 221 students graduated with a bachelor’s degree in economics.
-We are working hard to prepare our students for the competitive marketplace.
-Last year, two-thirds of graduating economics students had completed at least one internship.
-An increasing proportion of our students receive support throughout their career search, from building a resume to negotiating employment offers.
-Our graduates continue to demonstrate impressive performance in initial job placements, including positions at Oracle, American Airlines, Bank of America, Merrill Lynch, Exxon Mobil, JP Morgan Chase, Ernst and Young, Goldman Sachs, and many more globally prominent employers.
+Inside the classroom, the popularity of economics at SMU continues unabated.
+Economics remains the most popular major within Dedman College (and the second most popular major in the entire university).
+Our faculty teach students how to think, not what to think.
+The rapid changes in 2020 have made clear that students must be trained to deal with the unexpected.
+As testimony to the preparation students receive, our graduates continue to demonstrate impressive performance in initial job placements, including positions at Oracle, American Airlines, Bank of America, Merrill Lynch, Exxon Mobil, JP Morgan Chase, Ernst and Young, Goldman Sachs, and many more globally prominent employers.
 Exit surveys of economics graduates indicate a high degree of satisfaction with our undergraduate program and almost two-thirds of students mention the high quality of the economics faculty as the best part of their experience.

 Our M.A. and M.S. programs continue to attract students from across the globe and enrollment has been increasing over the last few years.
-Twenty eight students joined the programs in 2017-2018.
 The M.S. program in Applied Economics and Predictive Analytics is a major attractor as it combines skills in data analytics with rigorous economic modeling and econometric tools to discover economic causality.
-Graduates work as professionals in financial, economics consultancy and other corporate organizations across the globe.
+Graduates work as professionals in financial, economics consultancy, and other corporate organizations across the globe.

 Our doctoral program continues to be one of the most highly ranked on campus and graduates of the program are playing a very important role in improving the visibility and academic reputation of SMU around the world.
-Six new economics doctorates graduated in 2017-2018; five of them currently hold Assistant Professor positions in colleges and universities in the U.S., Colombia, China, and India.
-Over the last two years, we graduated and placed 20 new doctorates in faculty positions or as advanced researchers in major corporate organizations.
+Recent graduates hold Assistant Professor positions in colleges and universities in the U.S., Colombia, China, England, and India, while others have become advanced researchers in major corporate organizations.